 The Common Program of the People's Republic of China 1949-1954

-Starting from October 9 until October 21, 1949, the nominations on the ministries are in full swing.
-CCP members control the ministries related to power and security.
+Starting from October 9 until October 21, 1949, the nominations on the ministries were in full swing.
+CCP members controlled the ministries related to power and security.
 These are the foreign office, the ministries of public security, railway, heavy industry, and food industry.
 In the first instance only CCP members worked on the foreign office, but due to inexperience of these officials, Zhou Enlai was forced to hire ex GMD personnel advisors.
 (See below) The new government also needed Soviet expertise.
 On almost every ministry, SU specialists were present.

 From an ideological standpoint, the Communist leaders aimed to align the structures of the new state with Marxist theory and draw lessons from the Soviet experience.
 This necessitated careful deliberation and time to refine their approach.
 Additionally, they sought personal assurances from Stalin, the leader of the Soviet Union, regarding the correctness of their ideological direction.